Rent Resources for Owners

 Is there any option for the homeowner to take charge of tenant selection?

-A homeowner can control the tenant selection process as long as they are willing to do all the marketing, touring and screening of the tenants.
-For liability reasons, Living Room will not place our name on any marketing or signage until the applicant has been approved for move in.
+If you know someone interested in leasing the home, send their information to our team and we’ll begin the application process prior to marketing the home.
 Once approved, Living Room would happily draft lease documents, complete the move-in inspection, collect security deposits and process the rent payments.
 In this situation, the placement fee is reduced to only 25% of one month’s rent.

 Does the homeowner have to accept pets?

 Pet owners make up almost 70% of the rental pool.
 The more restrictions you place on pets, the smaller your rental pool becomes.
 In the City of Portland, monthly pet rent will be charged for each approved pet.
 Monthly pet rent ranges from $25/pet – $75/pet depending on the monthly rental price of the home.
-For properties outside the City of Portland, an additional $300 deposit will be collected for each pet.
-However, if you you feel strongly about this issue, we will agree not show your property to prospective tenants with pets.
+For properties outside the City of Portland, an additional $300 deposit will be collected for each pet in lieu of pet rent.
+If you feel strongly about this issue, we will agree to hold out for a tenant without pets.
 Please note: Verified service animals are not considered pets and must be accepted even in those situations where pets are prohibited.
 It is illegal to collect an additional deposit for service/emotional support animals.